Advanced Search

 Article Contents

 LIU Guangyi, CAI Qing, WANG Xinyao, CHEN Tianjiao, JIN Jing, XUE Yahui, WANG Ailing, WANG Hanning.
-An Overview of Key Technologies on 6G-Enabled Communication and Computing Integration for Energy-Efficiency Optimization[J].
+An Overview of Key Technologies for 6G-Enabled Communication-Computing Integration and Energy-Efficiency Optimization[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT260399

 Citation: LIU Guangyi, CAI Qing, WANG Xinyao, CHEN Tianjiao, JIN Jing, XUE Yahui, WANG Ailing, WANG Hanning.
-An Overview of Key Technologies on 6G-Enabled Communication and Computing Integration for Energy-Efficiency Optimization[J].
+An Overview of Key Technologies for 6G-Enabled Communication-Computing Integration and Energy-Efficiency Optimization[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT260399

-An Overview of Key Technologies on 6G-Enabled Communication and Computing Integration for Energy-Efficiency Optimization
+An Overview of Key Technologies for 6G-Enabled Communication-Computing Integration and Energy-Efficiency Optimization

 doi: 10.11999/JEIT260399 cstr: 32379.14.JEIT260399